 Eat healthy foods.
 Extra cholesterol and fat can cause blocked arteries.
 Avoid saturated fat, trans fat and cholesterol.
 Limit foods with added sugar such as desserts and sodas.
 Eat vegetables, fruits, low-fat dairy products and whole grains.

 Take your medicines.
 You will need to take aspirin and/or clopidogrel (Plavix and generic) to prevent blood clots.
 And you may need medicines for other risk factors, such as high blood pressure, high cholesterol or diabetes.

 Take care of your feet.
 Wear comfortable shoes that don’t rub.
 Wash your feet daily with warm water and mild soap and use moisturizer cream on your legs and feet.
 Check for cuts, sores, blisters or other injuries.
-Call your doctor if you notice a problem.
+Call your health care provider if you notice a problem.
 If you have diabetes, take extra care of your feet.